voxelbonecloud/headless-docker/README.md

 # Resonite Headless

 Docker image based on Debian Bookworm Slim image with dotnet8 for hosting Resonite Headless servers.
+Supports automatic mod support.

 You can find examples for [Portainer deployments Here](portainer/)